mzc796/mzc796.github.io/_pages/about.md

 ## PhD Openings in Secure Software-Defined Networks & Cyber-Physical Systems
 **Kansas State University – starting Spring/Fall 2026**

-Dr. **Mingming Chen**—joining K-State as a tenure-track Assistant Professor in August 2025—is recruiting two fully funded PhD students to design and build a next-generation SDN testbed.
+Dr. Mingming Chen—joining K-State as a tenure-track Assistant Professor in August 2025—is recruiting **two fully funded PhD students** to design and build a next-generation SDN testbed.
-Our flagship *vertical* is **smart agriculture**, where secure SDN control of UAV swarms, in-field sensors, and edge compute nodes can transform crop monitoring, resource management, and food security.
+Our flagship *vertical* is smart agriculture, where secure SDN control of UAV swarms, in-field sensors, and edge compute nodes can transform crop monitoring, resource management, and food security.
 Please send me your CV, transcript, brief research statement if you are interested.

 > **Why smart agriculture?**
-> We maintain active collaborations with precision-agriculture researchers at K-State.
+> We maintain active collaborations with precision-agriculture professors at K-State.

 News
 ======